|

 was such that it guarded an important highway of the early and middle

-were later to be routed by the Scots at the battle of Mortlach, Norman
+who were later to be routed by the Scots at the battle of Mortlach,

 Along this same route

-years rolled on, Church Dignitaries and Brothers of the Abbeys of Moray (bands
+the years rolled on, Church Dignitaries and Brothers of the Abbeys of

-of pilgrims on their errands of faith), Crusading warriors bound for
+Moray (bands of pilgrims on their errands of faith), Crusading

-the Holly Land, Scots spearmen for Bannockburn and Flodden, Covenanters
+warriors bound for the Holly Land, Scots spearmen for Bannockburn and

-and Jacobites varied the stream of Lairds, peddlers and beggars, who
+Flodden, Covenanters and Jacobites varied the stream of Lairds, peddlers

-passed through the valley to and from Moray and the South country.
+and beggars, who passed through the valley to and from Moray and

-posted on the Castle battlements would have commanded a wide view of the
+Guards posted on the Castle battlements would have commanded a wide

-valley stretching out below, this would have afforded the castle garrison
+view of the valley stretching out below, this would have afforded the

 The